petershin/liferay-learn/docs/liferay-cloud/latest/en/configuring-the-cloud-network/load-balancer.md

 Using the `ssl` object in your `LCP.json` file creates a single custom SSL certificate that maps to all custom domains used in this environment.

+!!! note
+    When adding or updating an SSL certificate for custom domains, deploy a build to the web server service and restart it.

 ### Mapping Multiple SSL Certificates to Custom Domains

 You can also map different SSL certificates to multiple custom domains by using the `certs` property instead of the `ssl` object.